top of page

 Hummus and Veggies

-Hummus, made from chickpeas, tahini, lemon juice, and garlic, is a protein-rich dip.
-It pairs nicely with a variety of fresh vegetables that provide essential vitamins and minerals.
+Hummus is made from chickpeas, tahini, lemon juice, and garlic.
+This protein-rich dip pairs nicely with various fresh vegetables.
+These vegetables provide essential vitamins and minerals.

-Suggested Vegetables: Carrot sticks, cucumber slices, bell pepper strips, and cherry tomatoes are excellent dippers.
-For instance, a serving of carrot sticks offers about 6 grams of carbohydrates and has a low GI, making it the perfect pairing for hummus.
+Suggested Vegetables: Consider carrot sticks, cucumber slices, bell pepper strips, and cherry tomatoes as excellent dippers.
+For instance, a serving of carrot sticks offers about 6 grams of carbohydrates.
+They also have a low GI, making them a perfect pairing for hummus.

 A close-up view of creamy hummus served with bright, fresh vegetable sticks